 Bachelor’s Degrees That Don’t Pay Off — And What Degree To Get Instead

 Let’s take a look at some of the worst-paying bachelor’s degrees and which alternatives make better financial sense.
 Using data provided by the Bureau of Labor Statistics (BLS), this list was created based on earning potential and growth projections for common careers in these fields.

 If you’re interested in social behaviors, culture, and social issues, a sociology degree might be a good choice for you.
 What many new students don’t realize is that you need a master’s or doctoral degree to become an actual sociologist.

 With only a bachelor’s in sociology, you’ll be a candidate for many different types of roles that require some problem-solving, critical thinking skills, empathy, and a foundational understanding of human behavior.
 Unfortunately, many of these jobs won’t offer you a substantial return on your investment.

 These professionals work in social service programs designed to rehabilitate those who are on parole or law offenders in custody.
-While the BLS projects a healthy 14% growth in available positions in this area by 2029, the return on your education investment is rather low.
+Not only does the BLS projects a lower-than-average 4% growth in available positions in this area by 2030, the return on your education investment is rather low.
 The median annual wage for probation officers is only $55,690.

 What to study instead: Bachelor’s in Nursing

 Many of the critical thinking and soft skills you’d need as a sociologist translate to careers in nursing.
 A BS in nursing is one of the best paying bachelor’s degrees and prepares you for patient-facing roles in hospitals and doctors’ offices.
 In addition to the degree, you’ll need to pass the NCLEX-RN exam to become registered, but it’s worth the extra step.